ReoDeveloper/ghibli-locations/README.md

 Android project for practice.

 ### Main goal
-Create a small app to consume Studio Ghible public API https://ghibliapi.herokuapp.com in order to fetch locations and data about them.
+Create a small app to consume Studio Ghibli public API https://ghibliapi.herokuapp.com in order to fetch locations and data about them.

 #### Requirements
 * Persistent data in database, if data has been requested previously, use it before calling API again.